MuKonqi/nottodbox/README.md

     - Auto-saving support (threaded)
     - For triggering, click the "Save" button or accept the warning question when closing a document.
     - This can change backups except outdated diaries.
+- Settings:
+    - Auto-save:
+        - This triggered when the document content's changes.
+        - This is disabled and can't be enabled for old diaries.
+        - This can't change backups.
+    - Format:
+        - Plain-text
+        - Markdown
+        - HTML
 - Formatting:
     - Formatting selected section via cursor or word uncer cursor
     - Options: